Let’s Get Physical: Holding On, Letting Go

 One of the best pieces of advice I’ve ever been given was this: You don’t have to agree with something in order to accept it.
 And honestly, that applies to a lot more than just fear.

-Okay — that’s the words of wisdom (bordering on the philosophical) out of the way.
-So now feels like the perfect time to…
+Okay, that’s the words of wisdom (bordering on the philosophical) out of the way.
+So now feels like the perfect time to explore the actual topic of the post.

 Actually Before I do…